foxostro/Turtle16/README.md

 ## Opcodes

 The ID stage uses a ROM to decode a five-bit opcode into an array of control signals.
 The opcodes are as follows.
-Though, this is definitely something that can be redefined by flashing different data to the chips.

 0. nop
 1. hlt